Lyon Township, Oakland County, Michigan: Demographics

-Local industries
+Economy

 Testek Inc. is located in the Quadrants Research Park.
 Established in 1969 by engineers, the company designs and builds custom test equipment for the aerospace, industrial and alternative energy industries.
 Testek is a large defense supplier to the US military.

 Bielomatik, Inc. is located in the Lyon Industrial Research Park.
 The company designs and builds plastic welding machinery, primarily for the automotive market.
 Specialties include hotplate fuel tank welding, linear vibration welding and traditional hotplate welding on a variety of scales.

 Pratt Miller Engineering is located in New Hudson and, in addition to an arms division that was established in 2013, is best known as the operators of the Corvette Racing motorsports team.

+Arts and culture

+Man in the City was a large public sculpture erected atop a hill in Atchison Park in 2011.
+Visible from westbound I-96, the 20 foot, 1,500 to 2,000 lb depicted the silhouette of a nondescript man in a suit and fedora.
+The Lyon Township Parks and Recreation Master Plan was revised in 2014 and the concept of Art in the Park was deleted.
+A pair of garden lights were added in 2023 when the structure was repainted.
+Around July 4, 2024, the sculpture lay where it fell after being cut off at the supporting base.
+After initial news reports describe the toppling as vandalism, the artist, John Sauve, received a letter from an attorney representing the township informing him that they were responsible.
+Due to ongoing maintenance and certain other concerns, they had made the decision to have the maintenance crew cut it down and have it removed from their property.

 Education

 Sections of the township attend South Lyon Community Schools.
 South Lyon East High School is located within Lyon Township.

 A portion of the township is zoned to Northville Public Schools.
 Residents of that section are zoned to Thornton Creek Elementary School (Novi), Hillside Middle School (Northville), and Northville High School (Northville Township).

 The William K. Smith Community Center houses the Lyon Township Public Library.